Chris Dufour, Education Coordinator, Interim Management Team

-A keen sustainability activist, Kayla finds meaning in advocating for and living an environmentally sustainable life that involves bicycles, all things soils, food, and gardening, and general awareness of the earth we live on!
+A keen sustainability activist, Kayla finds meaning in advocating for and living an environmentally sustainable life that involves bicycles, all things soils, food, and gardening.

-Kayla’s environmental education started with the completion of her BES at the University of Waterloo.
+Kayla’s environmental education started with the completion of her Bachelor of Environmental Studies at the University of Waterloo.
 She loves to share her knowledge about these things with people young and old through formal and informal education.
 She’s facilitated youth programs for sustainability all across Canada, Guatemala, and Cambodia, and has a zest for travel and adventure.
 With permaculture training and farming internships under her belt, Kayla is the steward of the Compost Education Centre demonstration gardens.

 Aside from her work at the Compost Education Centre, Hogan currently works as Gallery Coordinator at the fifty fifty arts collective and is an emerging artist and curator.
 When not dedicating time to her artistic and curatorial practice, Alexis occupies her time with all of the other overlapping things that she loves: camping, canoeing, hiking, cooking, gardening, processing food she and her partner grow, and learning about local ecologies, Indigenous and invasive plants, decolonizing agriculture, and birds of prey.